In a functioning democracy, our rights to free speech and assembly are indispensable.

-The denial of public space as a locus for free speech and assembly experienced by Labash and the Women in Black stands to represent the increasing privatization of Detroit - whether it be in the form of water shutoffs, private security, or through the withdrawal of workers’ pensions funding - and the lack of accountability that too often follows when profit and property are privileged over people.
+Such a brazen denial of free speech rights shows how far the increasing privatization of Detroit - whether in the form of water shutoffs, private security, or through the withdrawal of workers’ pensions funding – has threatened the civil liberties and rights of Detroit’s citizens.
+When profit and property are privileged over people, we see the lack of accountability that too often follows.

 Cheryl Labash, one of the plaintiffs in the ACLU of Michigan’s suit against the conservancy, fears that private security forces are being used to squelch rising protests against home-foreclosure and municipal-bankruptcy proceedings in the city.
 “Downtown has basically been sanitized,” Cheryl says, “and that’s not what this country is supposed to be about.”